shred787/mindaid/replit.md

 # Overview

-This is a full-stack AI-powered business assistant application built with React, Express, and PostgreSQL.
-The application serves as an intelligent task management and productivity platform that provides real-time assistance through voice commands, chat interface, and smart scheduling capabilities.
-It features multiple view modes including chat, calendar, timeline, and cash flow visualizations to help business owners manage their work and revenue streams effectively.
+This is a full-stack AI-powered productivity and accountability system built with React, Express, and PostgreSQL.
+The application is laser-focused on SHEER PRODUCTIVITY AND ACCOUNTABILITY - helping users complete tasks and subtasks with mandatory evidence collection.
+Every task completion requires tangible proof through screenshots, documents, PDFs, emails, call logs, or detailed descriptions.
+The system enforces strict accountability through evidence validation and rejects generic completion claims.

 ## Current Status (August 2, 2025)
 - ✅ Application fully functional and running on port 5000